yandex-cloud/docs/en/managed-opensearch/operations/cluster-stop.md

 title: "Stopping and starting {{ OS }} clusters"
 description: "If necessary, you can stop and restart an {{ OS }} cluster.
 When a cluster is stopped, all data in it is retained.
 It will be available again when you restart the cluster."
 keywords:
-  - stopping OpenSearch
+  - Stopping OpenSearch
-  - starting OpenSearch
+  - Starting OpenSearch
   - OpenSearch
 ---